writethedocs/www/docs/organizer-guide/confs/volunteer-roles.rst

 * Setting up banners.
 * Other light physical work.

-This is typically scheduled after the pre-conference hike or boat ride, and has two people assigned.
+This is typically scheduled after the pre-conference hike or boat ride for setup, and after the final talks for breakdown.
+Typically two people are assigned.

 Writing day
 -----------